denis-berthier/Controlled-bias_Sudoku_generator_and_collection/README.md

 Each of the 129 files in this folder consists of a minimal collection necessary to run controlled-bias computations.<br>
 The name of each file is the seed used to generate random numbers in the controlled-bias generator (but this is irrelevant).<br>
 Files have different sizes, due to the generating method.
 The smallest ones have about 21,000 puzzles.<br>
-Some files are about four times larger than other ones (and thus have about 84,000 puzzles), because each full grid was submitted to the controlled-bias generator four times instead of one in the other cases.
+Some files are about four times larger than other ones (and thus have about 84,000 puzzles), because each complete grid was submitted to the controlled-bias generator four times instead of one in the other cases.
 This has no impact on controlled-bias computations based on them.<br>
+<br><br>

+### The CB-GLOBAL-DATA folder contains various controlled-bias results:<br>
-Each of the large puzzle files in CB-GLOBAL-DATA is the union of groups of these atomic files, as described in the Excel file: Total.xlsx (in the Docs folder)
+* "puzzles.txt" is the full collection of 5,926,343 puzzles I generated using the controlled-bias generator, used in [PBCS] to study the distribution of minimal puzzles.
+However, due to restriction on the size of files in GitHub, it is not to be found anywhere in this repository.
+You can build it by concatenating the individual files present in the SMALL-CB-COLLECTIONS folder, following the order of their presence in the Excel file: Total.xlsx (in the Docs folder)

+* "nb-clues.txt" is the corresponding collection of their numbers of clues, in the same order;<br>
+* "W-ratings.txt" is the corresponding collection of their W-ratings (with 0.1 replacing 0), in the same order;<br>
+* "nb-tries" is the corresponding collection of the number of complete grids used by the controlled-bias generator before the puzzle was obtained, in the same order;<br>
+* "SER-ratings" is the corresponding collection of the Sudoku Explainer ratings, in the same order, but lmited to the first 3,037,717 puzzles.
 <br><br>